temporalparts/todo-overlay/extension/README.md

-# NudgeNotes - TODO Overlay Chrome Extension
+# TABULA - Take Back Your Life Again

-A minimalist TODO overlay that nudges you on distractor sites.
-Stay focused with gentle reminders of your tasks.
+A powerful Chrome extension that transforms digital distractions into productivity moments.
+TABULA helps you reclaim your time by presenting your priorities when you need them most.

 ## Features (MVP)

 ✅ **Dynamic Task List** - Add, complete, and delete tasks ✅ **Beautiful UI** - Clean, modern interface with Tailwind CSS
-✅ **Domain Detection** - Auto-shows on configured domains (reddit.com, twitter.com, youtube.com by default)
+✅ **Domain Detection** - Auto-shows on configured domains (reddit.com, x.com, youtube.com by default)
 ✅ **Snooze/Dismiss** - Snooze for 5 minutes or dismiss for 60 minutes
 ✅ **Settings Page** - Configure allowed domains and behavior ✅ **Dark Mode** - Automatic theme detection